-You need a prescription to get a portable oxygen concentrator, you will need a prescription.
+In order to get a portable oxygen concentrator, you will need a prescription.
 The reason for this is that it takes a qualified physician to diagnose the need for oxygen and to decide on the exact amount you need.
 This figure is measured in LPM’s or liters per minute.
 Oxygen alone is considered a medical substance, and you should never administer it without proper guidance from a doctor.

 What Is A Portable Oxygen Concentrator?

 A portable oxygen concentrator is a piece of equipment that’s small enough to carry around with you as you go about your day to day activities.
-Unlike large oxygen tanks or even today’s stationary concentrators, portable oxygen machines are light enough to take from room to room, out of doors, or even on an airplane.
+Unlike large oxygen tanks or even today’s stationary concentrators, portable oxygen machines are light enough to take from room to room, outdoors, or even on an airplane.

 A portable concentrator draws in air and increases the oxygen saturation of that air.
-It does this by passing the air via an inlet filter into a compressor, and then on to a sieve bed.
-This process removes nitrogen from the air, leaving it with a much higher oxygen concentration (95% as opposed to the usual 21%).
+It does this by passing the air via an inlet filter into a compressor and then on to a sieve bed.
+This process removes nitrogen from the air, leaving it with a much higher oxygen concentration of up to 95 percent.

-The portable concentrator gets hooked up to a tube and the oxygen is delivered via a nasal cannula or a mask.
+The portable concentrator gets hooked up to a tube, and the oxygen is delivered via a nasal cannula or a mask.
 The result is a boost in blood oxygen levels, thus alleviating the symptoms of asthma, COPD, and other breathing-related issues.

 For those with lower blood oxygen levels, a portable oxygen concentrator can make a big difference and is an essential piece of equipment.
-The cost can be a worry though, so let’s take a closer look at the pros and cons of renting and buying.
+The cost can be a worry, though, so let’s take a closer look at your other option, which is renting.

 Before you go ahead and rent or buy a concentrator, there are a few things we recommend checking out.
 First, be sure you’re clear on the LPM (liters per minute) you need, so you can make sure your chosen unit delivers that.
 This information will be detailed on your prescription for portable oxygen.

-- Finally, be sure to ask whether you need a pulse or continuous flow, something your prescription should also detail.
+Finally, be sure to ask whether you need a pulse or continuous flow, something your prescription should also detail.
 The former releases oxygen only when you breathe, while the latter supplies it constantly.
 Please note that if you need to use it at the same time as a BiPAP machine, you will need a continuous flow unit.

 As well as being clear about your oxygen therapy needs, double-check:

-- What kind of batteries the unit takes and how often you’ll need to charge or replace them.
+- What kind of batteries the unit takes, and how often you’ll need to charge or replace them.
 Some units use rechargeable batteries.
 Inogen’s most recent units, for example, have double battery systems that can power your concentrator for upwards of 13 hours.